Busting the Myth That Cooking For One is Hard

 The Key To Busting the Myth: Your Attitude Towards Cooking

-And busting it begins with examing your attitude towards cooking.
+And busting the myth that cooking for one is hard begins with examing your attitude towards cooking.

 If your sentiment is that cooking is a chore, in the kitchen you will feel the shackles of obligation like a prisoner serving a long sentence.